smartdevicelink/sdl_hmi_integration_guidelines/docs/Configuration file/index.md

 ## SDL’s  configuration file structure (ini-file)
-To configure some specific SDL rules or to define the filepathes and other other SDL settings, smartDeviceLink.ini file is used.
+To configure some specific SDL rules or to define the filepathes and other SDL settings, smartDeviceLink.ini file is used.
 The file is divided into a sections, each section relates to the configuration of some functional area.
 Some of the settings have no reference to HMI behavior, anyway they are described for information purposes to understand particular properties.
 ### HMI
 |Parameter|Type|Example|Description|
 |:---|:----|:----|:----------|